mattobrien415/blog/content/deep learning/boxing_003.md

 ![ROI](https://github.com/mobbSF/blog/blob/master/images/ROI.png?raw=true)

-This chart shows the ROI values at the region of interest:
+This chart shows the ROI values at the regions of interest we saw in the first plot:

 ![chart_002](https://github.com/mobbSF/blog/blob/master/images/chart_002.png?raw=true)

-This shows we can get an ROI of roughly 22.5% if we set the decision threshold to 0.90.
+This chart shows we can get an ROI of roughly 22.5% if we set the decision threshold to 0.90.
 We could push it up to 24.8% if we choose 0.94 as the threshold, but notice the precipitous drop starting at 0.95 on the plot above.
-Better to be wary of possible noise and choose the median value.
+Better to be wary of the presence of variance and/or noise and choose to focus on a more median value.

 To unpack the ROI value, we can look at the actual dollar amount earned: